If you are applying for this course from within the UK/EU, click apply now.

-Access to Higher Education Diploma - 112 UCAS points from your level 3 units, which must be related to Health and Social Care or Science.
+We accept Access to Higher Education Diploma and ask for 112 UCAS points from your level 3 units, which must be related to Health and Social Care or Science.

 Your completed application form will be reviewed by our Admissions Team to ensure that you have the required entry qualifications.
 If you meet these requirements, then your application and personal statement will be individually assessed by the Admissions Tutor and if successful, you will be shortlisted for interview.

 Please note we are unable to accept applications from international students.

 All shortlisted applicants must attend an individual and group interview as part of the selection process.
 Your values, behaviours, problem solving and communication skills will also be assessed.
 The interview panel will include academic staff, Occupational Therapy practitioners and experts by their lived experience.

 Medical assessments and disclosure of criminal convictions apply and are based on current HCPC requirements.
 Occupational Therapists are registered health care professionals and the ability to practise safely, effectively and professionally is essential, so all applicants will be subjected to fitness to practise procedures.

 This means you are required to complete two self-declaration forms, one about your health and the other about your conduct.
 If you are successful, you will also need to complete these self-declaration forms annually for the duration of the course.
 UK students are required to obtain an Enhanced Disclosure and Barring Service (DBS) check.
 The cost of the DBS check is covered by the University.